Lessons Learned From More Than 100,000 Usability Tests

 - Top Tip: Think about user testing your blog posts using Notable inside your company/team before pushing them live.

-One of the best tips that Karl could give was that by doing user testing you can find your reputation/hard work dragged through the mud, you’ll feel like you’re useless as a marketer, useless at your job.
+By doing user testing you can find your reputation/hard work dragged through the mud, you’ll feel like you’re useless as a marketer, useless at your job.
 But tell yourself that you are the one that is taking the time to do this and making the changes based on these results; it’s very likely that none of your competitors are doing this!

 Things to expect to see during user testing